-Similar to adding an additional insured rider, you can purchase a joint life insurance policy with your spouse or anyone else that’s financially tied to you.
-While some insurers offer term or whole joint life insurance policies, most joint policies are for universal life insurance.
-This is because joint life insurance policies are typically intended to protect a couple or your children whenever you pass away.
-However, if you only need financial coverage for a particular period of time, you would probably be better served buying a term life insurance policy with an additional insured rider.
+Like adding an additional insured rider, you can purchase a joint life insurance policy with your spouse or anyone else who's financially tied to you.
+While some insurers offer joint term or whole life insurance policies, most joint policies are for universal life insurance.
+This is because joint life insurance policies are typically intended to protect a spouse or your children when you pass away.

-Joint life insurance policies can either be first-to-die or second-to-die in structure.
-The difference is that, for first-to-die policies, the death benefit is paid when the first spouse passes away.
+Joint life insurance policies can be structured one of two ways: With first-to-die policies, the death benefit is paid when the first spouse passes away.
 In contrast, second-to-die policies pay out after both you and your partner have died.
-Joint life insurance policies are typically a cheaper option than purchasing separate permanent life insurance policies since:
+Whichever you choose, joint life insurance policies are typically a cheaper option than purchasing separate permanent life insurance policies, because:

 - There are fewer costs to the insurer to underwrite both parties at once.

-- With second-to-die life insurance policies the insurer expects to collect premiums for a longer period of time on average, since there's no payout until both people pass away.
+- With second-to-die life insurance policies, the insurer expects to collect premiums for a longer period, on average, since there's no payout until both people pass away.

-The biggest risk with joint life insurance policies is divorce.
+The most significant risk with joint life insurance policies is divorce.
 It may be uncomfortable, but we recommend checking that any joint coverage you purchase has a divorce clause that would be acceptable to you.
-Otherwise, you may end up losing coverage that you've paid for.
+Otherwise, you may end up losing coverage, even though you've already paid into it.

-First-to-die joint life insurance is a simple solution to make sure that your family can maintain their standard of living if you or your spouse dies.
+First-to-die joint life insurance is a simple solution to ensure that your family can maintain their standard of living if you or your spouse dies.
 The most common situations in which you might want first-to-die life insurance would be:

 - You have a dual-income household and wouldn't be able to afford the mortgage or other day-to-day expenses without both sources of income.

-- You have a young family and stay-at-home spouse, and would have trouble covering child care and other family services your spouse provides if they passed away.
-While you can get coverage for this scenario through an additional insured rider, you may need a joint life insurance policy if the maximum death benefit for a rider isn't large enough.
+- You have a young family with a stay-at-home spouse and would have trouble covering child care and other family services if your spouse passed away.
+You can get coverage for this scenario through an additional insured rider, but you may need a joint life insurance policy if the maximum death benefit for the rider isn't large enough.

-Second-to-die life insurance, also called last-to-die or survivorship life insurance, is usually purchased in order to leave children an inheritance or cover estate taxes they might face.
-Given their intent, survivor life insurance policies can have incredibly high death benefits and you won't be limited if you need a fair amount of coverage.
+Second-to-die life insurance, also called last-to-die or survivorship life insurance, is usually purchased to leave children an inheritance or to cover estate taxes they might face.
+Given their intent, survivor life insurance policies can have incredibly high death benefits, and you won't be limited if you need a fair amount of coverage.